John Conant: Life

 In August 1651 he married Elizabeth Reynolds (died 1707), youngest daughter of Edward Reynolds, then rector of Braunston, Northamptonshire; the couple had six sons and six daughters.

 Conant was presbyterially ordained to the ministry at Salisbury in October 1652, and in September 1654 he was appointed Regius Professor of Divinity at Oxford.
 He lectured twice a week to fulfil the duties of that office, basing his lectures on the biblical annotations of Hugo Grotius, whose philological scholarship was much admired even by those who rejected his Arminianism.
-In 1657 as compensation for the sequestered income of his divinity chair, Conant was awarded by Oliver Cromwell the income from the rectory of Abergele, Denbighshire, returning much of which to its resident vicar and to the poor of the parish.
+In 1657, as compensation for the sequestered income of his divinity chair, Conant was awarded by Oliver Cromwell the income from the rectory of Abergele, Denbighshire, returning much of the money to its resident vicar and to the poor of the parish.
 None of his theological lectures were ever published, and Conant later destroyed his notes for them.

 Shortly after Richard Cromwell succeeded his father as chancellor of Oxford University, he named John Conant as vice-chancellor, on 9 October 1657.
 Prior to this the bursars' accounts of Jesus College show him handling payments to the university by 1654.
-While vice-chancellor Conant restored many traditions, such as the wearing of caps and hoods, which his predecessor John Owen had considered popish.
+While vice-chancellor, Conant restored many traditions, such as the wearing of caps and hoods, which his predecessor John Owen had considered popish.
 He went to London in 1659 with Seth Ward and John Wilkins to help thwart the grant of a university charter to Durham College.
-And he now sought to enforce discipline in the whole university just as he had in Exeter College.
+He sought to enforce discipline in the whole university, just as he had in Exeter College.
 In 1659 he was instrumental in procuring the enormous library of John Selden for the Bodleian.
 On 8 June 1676, he was appointed archdeacon of Norwich.

 Described by his contemporaries as thin and short in stature, Conant became completely blind in 1686.
 He died on 12 March 1694 and was buried in the rebuilt All Saints' Church, Northampton, where he is commemorated by a monument and Latin epitaph.